tkishel/pe_tune/README.md

 ##### `--hiera DIRECTORY`

-Output optimized settings to the specified directory, as YAML files, for use in Hiera.
+Output optimized settings to the specified directory, as YAML files for use in Hiera.

-> Do not specify a directory in your Hiera hierarchy, which should be managed by Code Manager.
-Instead: specify a temporary directory, verify the settings in resulting files, and merge them into the control repository that contains your Hiera hierarchy.
+> Do not specify a directory in your Hiera hierarchy if that directory is managed by Code Manager.
+Instead: specify a temporary directory, verify the settings in resulting files, and merge them into the control repository that contains your Hiera data.

 ##### `--force`